cmaranes/python-ply-preview/README.md

     import numpy as np

+The extension also needs a ply viewer extension, for example [this one](https://marketplace.visualstudio.com/items?itemName=tatsy.vscode-3d-preview)

 ## Known Issues and Limitations

 There is a limitation in the number of points that can be displayed.
 The plugin usually works with a small number of points (<500000 points).